fortrabbit/blog/worker-addon-released.md

 ---
 title: Worker Add-On released
 author: uk
 published: true
 excerpt: "We have a new Add-On: Workers!
 Learn about it and what you can do with it."
 created: 2013-08-07
+tags:
+  - changelog
 ---